Photo: Jennifer Causey; Styling: Amy Stone

 4. Whisk together milk, cream, liqueur, almond extract, 2 eggs, and 1 yolk.

 5. Gradually sift flour mixture into milk mixture, whisking until smooth.
 Fold in egg white.
 Set aside.

 6. Heat a 10-inch ovenproof skillet over medium-high heat.
 Add butter; swirl until butter melts.
-Add pear; sauté 3 minutes.
+Add cherries and cranberries; sauté 3 minutes.

 7. Remove skillet from heat.
 Pour batter evenly over fruit mixture.